site is listed on the science, engineering and technology section of

 If you come to grips with this approach to inorganic theory, you will have mastered a powerful, and far more widely applicable, technique.

 4.2.2.
 Patterns down a group: Changes down a group follow from the increasing number of electron shells down a group.
-This causes the outer electrons to become further (*and more screened from) the nucleus.
+This causes the outer electrons to become further (*and more screened from) the nucleus thus less strongly attracted.

-These changes are abbreviated as being due to increasing size.
+Some changes are abbreviated as being due to the resulting increasing size.

 (* Quantum mechanics reveals that, surprisingly, screening does not increase down a group as we might predict from the simple "shell" model of atomic structure.
 However, this fact is not widely accepted at this level, and the shell model prevails.)

 4.2.3.
-Patterns across a period: Changes across a period follow from the increasing number of protons in the nucleus which have to hold only the same number of shells in place.
+Patterns across a period: Changes across a period follow from the increasing number of protons in the nucleus which have to hold only the same number of shells in place, offering roughly the same amount of screening.
+Thus the outer electrons become more strongly attracted and size decreases as a consequence in this case.

 These changes are summarised as being due to increasing effective nuclear charge.